Shakti10128/FlightAndSearchService/README.md

 ```

 - Once you've added your db config as listed above, go to the src folder from you terminal and execute `npx sequelze db:create`
+and then execute

+`npx sequelize db:migrate`

 ## DB Design
  - Airplane Table